gkorepanov/QuizTelegramBot/README.md

  - Python3

 ## Setup dev environment
-Dockerfile / docker-compose files are available at the repo, providing the quizkest way to run the bot locally / on remote server.
+`Dockerfile` / `docker-compose.yml` files are available at the repo, providing the quizkest way to run the bot locally / on remote server via Docker flow.

 Create a file named `.keys` with following content:
 ```bash
 TELEGRAM_TOKEN=<YOUR TOKEN>